-The program offers two tracks: teacher certification (track one) and non-certification (track-two).
-The teacher certification option offers endorsements in Early Childhood Education and Elementary Education.
-The non-certification option provides specialized coursework for working with children and families in early learning settings.
+The program offers two tracks: teacher certification (track one) and early childhood education (track two).
+The teacher certification track offers endorsements in early childhood education and elementary education.
+The early childhood education track provides specialized coursework for working with children and families in early care and education settings.